Our world is full of spectacular natural wonders.

 The proximity to the city also means you can plan a day of other activities and still have time to experience the bio bay at night.

-Puerto Escondido itself is one of the top locations and surfing destinations along the Oaxacan coast.
+Puerto Escondido itself is one of the top surfing destinations along the Oaxacan coast.
 And if you aren’t into surfing, there are tons of other fun things to do in Puerto Escondido.
 Activities include whale-watching, releasing turtles on the beach, and day trips into the nearby mountains.

 Recommended bio bay tour in Manialtepec Lagoon: Eco Adventures Puerto Escondido’s bioluminescent bay boat ride and swimming tour